wds4/DCoSL/README.md

 Alice's WoT and Bob's WoT, though they are not identical, are very likely to have significant overlap.
 For any given list, although there is no guarantee, there is a good chance that Alice and Bob will end up using the exact same (or at least almost the same) list!
 This is a vitally important attribute, one that I call loose consensus.
 You'll want to think deeply about loose consensus before incorporating decentralized list curation to your app.

+In some cases, a particularly controversial or politicized list may generate loose consensus that segregates by community.

+The term `crowdsource` will be used to refer to curation of one or of a collection of simple lists using DCoSL protocol where a high degree of loose consensus is expected, at least within a given community.
+Schemas, verifiable credentials, etc can be said to be 'crowdsourced' via the DCoSL protocol, in each case through curation of a small handful of simple lists.

 ## DIP-infinity (aka circular DCoSL)

 The DCoSL protocol itself can be expressed as a bunch of lists, and those lists can be managed via DCoSL.
 When the entire protocol is managed in this decentralized fashion, this is called DIP-infinity, or circular DCoSL (because DCoSL is being used to define DCoSL).